marylee513/pm566_midterm/Midterm.md

   filter(!is.na(UPF_BMI))
 ```

+Scatterplots of UPF% on BMI, fasting glucose, and blood glucose after
-Histograms of fasting glucose by UPF quartiles and blood glucose after
+120 minutes were created.
+Histograms of fasting glucose by UPF quartiles
-120 minutes by UPF quartiles were created.
-In addition, histograms of
+and blood glucose after 120 minutes by UPF quartiles were created.
+In
-fasting glucose by UPF quartiles and blood glucose after 120 minutes by
+addition, histograms of fasting glucose by UPF quartiles and blood
-BMI were created.
+glucose after 120 minutes by BMI were created.

 Results: Table 1 shows the minimum and the maximum fasting glucose and
 blood glucose after 120 minutes, and the number of subjects by UPF